 We are most grateful to Jonathan Alstead and his company Launchsite who provide our web hosting and email services at an expenses only cost.
 You can read more about Launchsite here:

 We also use a Google business account to help people find our locations on maps, and you can find us on facebook at Falkirk branch and at Kirkintilloch branch.

-Over the years Seagull Trust Cruises has been the beneficiary of the generosity of a wide range of supporters.
+Over the years the Trust has been the beneficiary of the generosity of a wide range of supporters.
 Individual donations, grants, corporate donations, legacy gifts and support in kind have all been gratefully received.
-Without this support it would be impossible for the work the charity undertakes to happen – thank you.
+Without this support it would be impossible for the work which the charity undertakes could happen – Thank you.

 Every donation, no matter how small makes a very real difference, but each year we are happy to recognise particular acts of generosity.
 Some of these supporters have been long-term friends; others have been able to help on particular projects, or for a particular period of time.